AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 ### Feedback {#tve-db-feedback-sec}

 This section allows users to send feedback.
-Follow the steps to provide feedback to the Adobe Primetime Authentication product team:
+Follow the steps to provide feedback to the Adobe Pass Authentication product team:

 * click the "Feedback" button on the right-hand side of the screen
 * enter the Subject